 If you're an analyst working with private equity investors, commercial and investment bankers, accountants and other professionals, read on to discover 10 types of financial models you need to know to get the data and insights necessary for future planning.

-Your business intelligence and analytics strategy should include financial modeling.
+Your business intelligence and analytics strategy should include financial modelling.
 Businesses can create dynamic models using tools such as Excel in which users can link important financial documents such as income statements, balance sheets, complex debt obligations and more.

 Other uses include: